-As noted in this statement, the intent after having completed all five steps in evaluating a particular pipeline imperfection is to look for important variables and patterns that permit the development of a general tool.
+As noted in this statement, the intent after having completed all five steps in evaluating a particular pipeline imperfection is to look for important variables and patterns that permit the development of a general assessment tool.
 If this is not done, the operator fails to build on existing knowledge and will be forced to repeat similar assessments in the future.
-The better option is to develop a general tool that permits the assessment of a wide range of variables.
+The better option is to develop a general tool that permits the assessment of a wide range of variables and pipeline anomalies, where it is envisioned that modules can be developed for each defect type.